meezlung/social-media-scraper/README.md

 scrapes:
  - name, username tag
  - tweet
- - photo/video link and downloads it
+ - photo/video link and downloads it by using yt-dlp

 ### instagram
 under construction